Antara Mitra: Music career

-In an interview to the Times of India in 2010, Mitra thanked and expressed her gratitude to Music Director Pritam, as he was the first to show faith in her skills, and in that first decade, Pritam had composed nearly every film song in which her vocals were featured.
-Mitra received positive reviews for her song "Bheegi Bhaagi Si", a duet with Mohit Chauhan from the Hindi film Rajneeti.
+In a 2010 interview with the Times of India, Mitra expressed gratitude to Music Director Pritam for being the first to believe in her talent, acknowledging that he had composed nearly every film song featuring her vocals during her initial decade in the industry.
+Mitra received positive reviews for her song "Bheegi Si Bhaagi Si," a duet with Mohit Chauhan from the Hindi film Rajneeti.